sergiordlr/temp-testfiles/cluster_peering/README.md

 Role that creates a peer connection between 2 PVCs

-Remember that agnosticd deploys 2 VPCs for 4.x clusters.
+Remember that agnosticd deploys 2 PVCs for 4.x clusters.
 Usually we want to peer the one with the name "cluster-{{guid}}-randomstring"

 How to: